Symmetry Sectors in Chord Space and Relational Holography in the DSSYK: End-of-the-world (ETW) branes from matter chords, and the holographic dictionary

 \subsection{The Hartle-Hawking state}

-We would like to learn about dynamical aspects of the boundary theory after gauging the parity symmetry between the left/right chord sectors.
+We would like to learn about dynamical aspects of the boundary theory after gauging symmetries in the left/right chord sectors.
 To do this, we consider the HH state for the ASC Hamiltonian (\ref{eq:ASC Hamiltonian}), which we define as